Mount Kephart

 Mount Kephart is a mountain in the central Great Smoky Mountains, located in the Southeastern United States.
 The Appalachian Trail crosses the mountain's south slope, making it a destination for thru-hikers.
 The Jumpoff, a 1000 ft cliff on the northeast side of the mountain, has views of the central and eastern Smokies.
 A stand of Southern Appalachian spruce-fir forest coats the mountain's upper elevations.

-Mount Kephart is the 22nd highest mountain in the eastern U.S., and the 7th-highest mountain in the state of Tennessee.
-Its topographic prominence is drastically reduced, however, due to the mountain's close proximity to two higher neighbors, Clingmans Dome and Mount Le Conte.
+With an elevation of 6,217 ft, Mount Kephart is the 7th-highest mountain in Tennessee.
+Its topographic prominence is drastically reduced, however, by its close proximity to two higher neighbors, Kuwohi and Mount Le Conte.